shakes76/PatternAnalysis-2024/recognition/vit_47415056/README.md

 ## 10. Conclusion
 This project successfully implemented a Vision Transformer (ViT) to classify Alzheimer’s Disease from MRI scans, achieving a test accuracy of 68.20%.
-While the model shows promise, the accuracy is limited by factors such as the complexity of MRI data, limited dataset size, and potential overfitting.
+While the model shows promise, the accuracy is limited by factors such as the complexity of MRI data and limited dataset size.

 ### Analysis of Training and Validation Graphs
 1. Accuracy vs. Epochs: The accuracy graph shows a steady improvement in both training and validation accuracy over the epochs, indicating that the model is learning meaningful features from the data.
 However, there are noticeable fluctuations in the validation accuracy, which could be due to overfitting, where the model starts to memorize the training data instead of generalizing well to unseen data.